rakeshmane/xsspayloadgenerator/README.md

-*Incomplete Project*

 Note : It's a incomplete project

-This is a simple application which generates the XSS payload based on given injection point and blocked keywords.
+This is a simple application which generates the XSS payload based on given injection context and blocked keywords.
 You can add your own HTML tags and attributes also.